 Saturday September 25, 1999, Day 14

 Today’s morning was a slow one.
 I spent it mostly reading under the tent.
-The wind was stronger than yesterday and from what was predicted.
+The wind was stronger than yesterday and from what it was predicted.
 I measured it as 18-22 knots.
 I made a potato salad for lunch and while it was cooling I went snorkeling.
 I saw, near the anchor, a small sea turtle.
 It was no larger than 30 cm and it was walking on the sand bottom.
 I dove down the 4-5 m depth and scrutinized it.
 One of its flippers was missing.
 I hope it will be OK.

-I transferred 2 of the 20 liter cans into the tank.
+I transferred 2 of the 20 L cans into the fuel tank.
 I then went ashore and re-filled one of them as well as the small can of gasoline for the outboard.
 I also did some shopping, including getting a new camping gaz canister.
 On my way back, I met Bob and Jean getting off the bus from Ermoupolis.
 Their outboard is out of service so I gave them a ride on the zodiac back to Patient Lady.

 In the afternoon, I swam and read some more.
 The arrangement with Yankos for the evening was for him to come and pick us up.
 He called to say that he would be here at about 6:15.
 Since we could not all fit into his car, he would also call a taxi for the same time.
 Now that the arrangements were finalized, as we had agreed I hailed Patient Lady on the VHF and informed them of the plans.
 Since their outboard was still out of commission I would be ferrying them all ashore.
 After a hot shower and a shave, I went with the zodiac and picked up two of the Patient Lady’s crew, took them ashore and then went back for the other two.
 In the mean time both Yankos and the taxi had arrived and we all drove for drinks to Piscopio.